-Those sentimental problems, as it's clearly stated, all of us can have and this is listed globally.
+Those sentimental problems, as it's clearly There are many deaths that occur because stated, all of us can have and this is listed globallv.

 But we see through the sacred coca leaves.
 Also through the tarot cards, we see how to offer solutions.